msmdev/pyGPCCA/README.rst

 How to cite pyGPCCA
 -------------------
-If you use *pyGPCCA* or parts of it to model molecular dynamics, e.g., to coarse-grain protein conformational dynamics, cite [`Reuter18`_] as:
+If you use *pyGPCCA* or parts of it to model molecular dynamics, e.g. to coarse-grain protein conformational dynamics, cite [`Reuter18`_] as:

 .. code-block:: bibtex